MDLlife/MDL/cmd/mdl-cli/README.md

 ## Usage

-After the installation, you can run `skycoin-cli` to see the usage:
+After the installation, you can run `mdl-cli` to see the usage:

 ```
-$ skycoin-cli
+$ mdl-cli

 USAGE:
-  skycoin-cli [command] [flags] [arguments...]
+  mdl-cli [command] [flags] [arguments...]

 DESCRIPTION:
-    The skycoin command line interface
+    The mdl command line interface

 COMMANDS:
   addPrivateKey         Add a private key to wallet
   addressBalance        Check the balance of specific addresses
-  addressGen            Generate skycoin or bitcoin addresses
+  addressGen            Generate mdl or bitcoin addresses
   addressOutputs        Display outputs of specific addresses
   addressTransactions   Show detail for transaction associated with one or more specified addresses
   addresscount          Get the count of addresses with unspent outputs (coins)